MunawarRaza/kubernetes/kubernetes-docs - Copy/02-architecture/overview.md

 #### Schedulers
 The scheduler is responsible only to decide which pod will be going to which node.
 It does not create the pod.
 Kublet creates the pod.

-Scheduler try to find the best node for the pod based on the different obeservations Scheduler go through the 2 phases
+Scheduler try to find the best node for the pod based Scheduler go through the 2 phases

 1. Filter Nodes